 You need to accept the mapbox cookies in order to view the map.

-Targeted psychological support to the Ukrainian population reduces the negative long-term impact of armed attacks on their mental health.
-Early identification and treatment of stress and trauma-related disorders increases the chances for patients to live a normal a life after the war.
-The establishment of a close network and the training of trainers ensures that the project will be sustainably anchored in Ukraine beyond the funding period.
+Targeted psychological and emergency medical support for the Ukrainian population reduces the negative long-term effects of armed attacks on their mental health.
+Early recognition and treatment of stress and trauma-related disorders increases the chances for patients to lead as normal a life as possible after the war.
+The establishment and expansion of the network and the training of trainers ensure that the numerous approaches are sustainably anchored in Ukraine beyond the funding period.